banzg00/JSD-Tim1/README.md

 - *If you define a User entity with email, password and fullName, you will get login and register as well

 ### Angular Features
 - Standardized project layout
 - For each entity
   - Component
+    - Page preview of an entity
+    - Table preview of attributes
+    - New & Update entity forms
+    - Delete option
+  - Service
+    - CRUD operations
+- *If you define a User entity with email, password and fullName, you will get login and register as well

+### React Features
+- Standardized project layout
+- For each entity
+  - Component